 - In most The World of Darkness game systems, the Karma Meter demonstrates this trope.

-- For humans, the standard morality is 6.
+- For humans in the New World of Darkness, the standard morality is 7.
 You can lose morality points by committing immoral acts.
 You are then at risk of losing morality points, which represents your worldview and value system.
 At zero, your character stops being playable.

 - Flonne from Disgaea: Hour of Darkness is forced to realize she is not the goody-two-shoes angel she thinks she is.